Embassy of the United States, Manama: Protests

 Bahraini citizens and activists have protested outside of the embassy for various reasons, including anti-Iraq War demonstrations, the presence of the U.S. Navy's Fifth Fleet in Bahrain, and to protest Israeli actions in the Middle East.
-The U.S. had seen by some as a proxy for the Israeli government when Israel and Bahrain didn't have diplomatic relations.
+The U.S. had seen by some as a proxy for the Israeli government when Israel and Bahrain did not have diplomatic relations.